LearningLocker/docs/installation.md

 When registration is complete, you will be logged in.
 Next, select 'settings' to visit overall settings and click on 'edit' - here you can give your install a name and description as well as set a few options for the install.

 #### You are now ready to use Learning Locker

+> **Previous releases**

+> If you would like to use a previous version of Learning locker just append the tagged name to the path. e.g learninglocker/learninglocker=v1.0rc1

 <a name="options"></a>
 ## Install options